NikhilAshodariya/JavaScript_Numpy/README.md

 [ 13, 3, 21, 16, 25, 4, 9, 15, 20, 12, 17, 14, 5, 22, 11, 24 ]
 ```

-**Note** : In reshape the first parameter is the data and the second parameter is dimension
+**Note** : In `reshape` function the first parameter is the data and the second parameter is the new dimension to which the data needs to be reshaped.
+The function `flatten` converts the matrix into a single Array.

 ## Arithmetic Operation